 Every piece of PPE must be sold along with a Declaration of Conformity which states that the piece of equipment being sold conforms to safety standards set forth in the new PPE Regulations (EU) 2016/425 before being put on the market.
 This declaration must be issued by the manufacturer or by the person placing the product on the market.
 Documentation is good for 10 years after being issued and put onto the market.

 You don’t have to look too hard on the internet to find a large quantity of poor quality, cheap, non compliant PPE & RPE, however I believe that it is time for large companies such as Amazon to stop this rubbish from being sold to businesses and also to individuals for home use.

-Also PPE & RPE must be selected by competent people after the justification for its use has been made through the risk assessment process.
+Also PPE selection must be made by competent people, after the justification for its use has been made through the risk assessment process.

-If you are in any doubt about what you need then speak to your supplier we are there to help you make the right decisions.
+Speak to your supplier if you are in any doubt about what you need as they are there to help you make the right decisions.

-We are proud to be a member of BSIF the British Safety Industry Federation, BSIF is the lead association for the Personal Protective Equipment (PPE) Directive and is recognised as a Competent Authority by the Health & Safety Executive (HSE).
+We are proud to be a member of BSIF (British Safety Industry Federation).
+BSIF is the lead association for the Personal Protective Equipment (PPE) Directive and is recognised as a Competent Authority by the Health & Safety Executive (HSE).
 The BSIF has active links with many government departments and over 130 representative Trade Bodies.

 All Registered Safety Suppliers are independently audited to confirm compliance with the scheme’s requirements.
 Remember, by using a Registered Safety Supplier you can be sure you will only be supplied with genuine, appropriately approved product and you will receive sound advice without any attempt to mislead you.